opengeospatial/EmissionML/UML/README.md

 Store UML content in this directory.
 Feel free to use any organizational scheme that you like.
 ## EmissionML UML 2025-07-04
+Note: Mermaid doesn't fully support UML syntax.
+This is for visualization and discussion only.
 ```mermaid
 classDiagram